BIDS/2017-01-12-ucb/lessons/shell/index.md

     Desktop$ cd ..
     ~$ pwd
-    /Users/jkitzes
+    /Users/choldgraf
     ~$ cd Desktop/
     Desktop$ pwd
-    /Users/jkitzes/Desktop
+    /Users/choldgraf/Desktop
     Desktop$

+**What is a "path"?**

 Before we move on to working with files, one final important vocabulary word is "path".
-The path refers to the location of a directory or file on your hard drive --- we would thus say that `/Users/jkitzes/Desktop` is the path to my Desktop directory.
-There are two ways to think of paths - absolute and relative.
-Absolute paths, like `/Users/jkitzes/Desktop`, give the location of a file or directory from the root of your entire file system, which is indicated by the leading `/` character (`cd /` will take you to this root).
-Relative paths specify the location of a file or folder relative to your present working directory (i.e., the relative path is "glued on" to your current path).
-If you're in your home folder `/Users/jkitzes`, the commands `cd /Users/jkitzes/Desktop` and `cd Desktop` thus take you to the same place, but the former uses an absolute path (and would work from anywhere) while the latter uses a relative path.
+The path refers to the location of a directory or file on your hard drive --- we would thus say that `/Users/choldgraf/Desktop` is the path to my Desktop directory.
+There are two ways to think of paths - absolute and relative. **Absolute paths**, like `/Users/choldgraf/Desktop`, give the location of a file or directory from the root of your entire file system, which is indicated by the leading `/` character (`cd /` will take you to this root). **Relative paths** specify the location of a file or folder relative to your present working directory (i.e., the relative path is "glued on" to your current path).
+If you're in your home folder `/Users/choldgraf`, the commands `cd /Users/choldgraf/Desktop` and `cd Desktop` thus take you to the same place, but the former uses an absolute path (and would work from anywhere) while the latter uses a relative path.

 Finally, remember that if you ever get lost, `pwd` will tell you where you are and `cd` with no arguments will take you back to your home folder.

+**Creating and moving files**

+* `mkdir`
+* `touch`
+* `mv`
+* `rm`

 Now that you're in your Desktop directory, let's create a directory to hold all of the materials for this workshop.
 The command `mkdir`, short for "make directory", will create a directory.
 It requires one argument, which is the path (absolute or relative) to the directory that you wish to create.

     Desktop$ mkdir workshop
     Desktop$ cd workshop
     workshop$

 We've now created and moved into a directory named `workshop` in our Desktop directory.
 If you look at your actual Desktop on your computer, you should see that, in fact, a new folder called `workshop` has appeared there.
 Remember, the shell is just giving you an alternative way of working with the same folders and files that you see when you use your "normal" graphical interface.